preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 .. image:: publish-properties-icon-frame.png

-3. Click in the field and set acheduled publishing with the options available for the property, for example:
+3. Click in the field and set scheduled publishing with the options available for the property, for example:

 .. image:: publish-properties-set.png